BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 ---

 ## Phase 0: Pre-initialization
 The pre-initialization phase is meant to represent all of the activities that occur prior to launch of the bond.
-This includes all of the prior planning and setup.
-It includes agreements, expectations, obligations, decisions around bond parameters, initial conditions, payment conditions, roles and rights of stakeholders, et al. During the pre-initialization phase, the bond is set up with an associated wallet and repository and all bond participants are identified with digital IDs, public keys, and credentials.
+This includes planning, setup, agreements, expectations, obligations, decisions around bond parameters, initial conditions, payment conditions, roles and rights of stakeholders, etc. During the pre-initialization phase, the bond is set up with an associated wallet and repository and all bond participants are identified with digital IDs, public keys, and credentials.
 All investments including funding as well as resources, materials, and equipment are agreed upon.
 At the end of this phase, the bond should be for all intents and purposes ready to launch.

 ### Transitions into Pre-initialization Phase
 Since this is the first state of the bond lifecycle, there are no state transitions into this phase.